mathieu-benoit/mathieu-benoit.github.io/content/posts/2020/11/binauthz.md

 for r in $roles; do gcloud projects add-iam-policy-binding $projectId --member "serviceAccount:$cloudBuildSa" --role $r; done
 ```

+_Note: Shopify in collaboration with Google, just released the [`voucher` project](https://cloud.google.com/blog/products/devops-sre/introducing-voucher-service-help-secure-container-supply-chain) to add more security with your BinAuthz Attestation creation during your CI/CD pipeline._

 ## Deploy a signed container

 Last step is to actually [deploy the container on GKE](https://cloud.google.com/binary-authorization/docs/deploying-containers), you will need to get the `digest` instead of the `tag` like we did earlier with the `imageToAttest` variable.